-The law allows foreign nationals to obtain a green card through employment if they qualify under one of five preference categories.
+The law allows foreign nationals to obtain a U.S. immigrant visa and green card through employment if they qualify under one of five preference categories.
 The majority of applicants with professional skills fall under either the employment-based second preference (EB-2) or the employment-based third (EB-3) preference category.

 As is evident from its title, in order to qualify for an advanced degree EB-2 visa, a person must have an advanced academic degree.
 A unique aspect of this visa is that the person does not need a graduate degree to qualify, because of how U.S. Citizenship and Immigration Services (USCIS) defines "advanced degree."
 While the agency defines it as any degree above a baccalaureate, it additionally states, in its regulations, that a baccalaureate degree "followed by at least five years of progressive experience in the specialty shall be considered the equivalent to a master's degree."
 (8 C.F.R. § 204.5(k)(2).)